This draft page is not for public viewing. (Other pages are members only or require a password) Newer version of this page is at

 Mark's family talks about the observed improvements during the first year.
 After the first session, the family went to a buffet restaurant.
 Mark surprised everyone by carrying his tray and eating without choking.

-By this anniversary, Mark had moved out of a nursing home to live independently again in an apartment.
+Mark had moved from a nursing home to live independently again in an apartment.

 After nearly 2 years of therapy

-Figure 9.
 Mark's walks for the record.
 He talks about his ability to testify to get back custody of kids.
 Custody was given up when he entered a nursing home.
-His gait is affected by an injury to his foot.
 (6:51)